-The 1521 Handheld Thermometer Readout is a low-cost, high-accuracy digital thermometer readout designed to be used with PRTs and thermistors.
+The Hart 1522 is a low-cost, high-accuracy digital thermometer readout designed to be used with PRTs and thermistors.
 The unique combination of features makes this instrument suitable for a wide variety of applications in industry.
-Features and capabilities of the 1521 include the following:
+Features and capabilities of the 1522 include the following:

-- Measures with platinum resistance thermometers (PRTs) and thermistors - Works with Hart's special INFO-CON probe connector (which is partially based on U.S. Patent 5,857,777) to automatically recognize the type of sensor and its characteristics - Automatically alerts the operator when the probe calibration or meter calibration expires - Measures with an accuracy of ±0.025°C at 25°C with PRTs and ±0.005°C at 25°C with thermistors - · Accepts three- or four-wire sensors to eliminate lead resistance errors - Is immune to thermoelectric EMF - Measures with a fast one-second measurement cycle - Displays maximum, minimum, and delta temperatures - Stores up to six measurements in memory - Uses a unique factory-assigned pass-code to protect programmed settings - Displays measurements and settings on a high-contrast LCD display - Communicates with other equipment using an RS-232 serial interface - Can be powered from its AC adapter or rechargeable battery
+- Accepts input from platinum resistance thermometers (PRTs) and thermistors - Works with Hart's INFO-CON probe connector (which is partially based on U.S. Patent 5,857,777) to automatically recognize the type of sensor and its characteristics - Alerts the operator automatically when the probe calibration or meter calibration expires - Measures with an accuracy of ±0.025°C at 25°C with PRTs and ±0.005°C at 25°C with thermistors - Accepts three- or four-wire sensors to eliminate lead resistance errors - Measures with a fast one-second measurement cycle - Displays maximum, minimum, and delta temperatures - Uses a unique factory-assigned passcode to protect programmed settings - Displays measurements and settings on a high-contrast LCD display - Communicates with other equipment or a computer using an RS-232 serial interface - Can be powered from its AC adapter or rechargeable battery - Stores up to 10,000 readings with reading, units, date, time, and label in autologging mode at user selected intervals - Stores up to 100 readings with reading, units, date, time, and label in demand logging mode - Contains an infrared interface for fast downloading of logged data - Stores 25 labels (8 characters) for easy recognition of logged data - Stops logging once maximum readings are stored.
+Memory must be cleared to store additional data - Starts and stops logging both from the front panel and through the RS-232 and infrared interfaces - Allows user to select a label for every reading stored in demand logging mode